originphp/cache/README.md

     'engine' => 'File',
     'duration' => '+60 minutes', // string or number of seconds e.g. 3600,
     'prefix' => 'cache_'
-    'serialize' => true // set to false if you going to cache strings such as output ]);
+    'serialize' => true // set to false if you going to cache strings such as output, 'mode' => 0664
+     ]);
 ```